rccc7/reddit-react/README.md

 Reddit-like portal.
 App similar to reddit UI that simulates the process of posting, commenting and voting reddits.
 Users can log in using their Reddit account through Next-auth and start posting or commenting reddits.
 Once logged in, users can post new reddits, comment, and vote like as if they were using reddit.

-See it in action: <a href="https://reddit-react-rccc7.vercel.app/" target="_blank">https://reddit-react-rccc7.vercel.app</a>
+Try it out at: <a href="https://reddit-react-rccc7.vercel.app/" target="_blank">https://reddit-react-rccc7.vercel.app</a>

 ## Screenshots: